r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ```

 ### Look for minimal flavors
-You can reduce base image size.
+You can reduce the base image size.
 Pick the lightest one that suits your purpose.
 Below is a short `openjdk` images list.

 | Repository | Tag | Size
 |-|-|-